Pabitra-33/CodeTantra_CompetitiveCoding/README.md

 # CodeTantra_CompetitiveCoding
-This is a best course for the placement module and to get your career knowledge and practise.
+CodeTantra offers the best effective courses to develop skills and utilise these to upskill for better learning opportunity.
+I have enrolled for cometitive-coding this is a best course for company placement and by practicing these topics everyone can build and develop logic building.
 <br>
-I have completed all the practice problem given by the CodeTantra for my good knowledge,skill and career development.
+I have been doing this course and practicing the problems, i have pushing these problems here.